patrickzib/human_activity_segmentation_challenge/README.md

 We provide code for six baseline codes in the `notebooks folder:

 - Binary-Segmentation from ruptures
-- ClaSP from claspy / sktime
+- ClaSP from claspy
 - FLUSS from stumpy
-- GreedyGaussianSegmentation (GGS) from sktime
+- GreedyGaussianSegmentation (GGS) from aeon
-- InformationGainSegmentation (IGTS) from sktime
+- InformationGainSegmentation (IGTS) from aeon
-- STRAY from sktime
+- STRAY from aeon

 ## Segmentations